 Indiana Dunes National Park is one of the newest national parks, coming in as the 61st park in 2019.
 It quickly became one of the top 10 most visited national parks.
 Between the national park and the nearby Indiana Dunes State Park, more than 4.5 million people visit each year.

-In this article I’ll cover the fifteen best things to do in Indiana Dunes National Park for your next visit.
-Ready to get started?
-Let’s go!
+In this article, I’ll cover the fifteen best things to do in Indiana Dunes National Park for your next visit.
+Ready to get sand in your shoes?

 Table of Contents: Things to Do in Indiana Dunes National Park